 Hunting mortality and age distribution – Canada

-Beginning in 2010, annual estimates of guillemot harvest (Brünnich’s as well as common guillemot Uria aalge) in Canada have been collected as part of the National Harvest Survey (Gendron & Smith 2017).
-All guillemot hunters are now required to purchase of Migratory Game Bird Hunting Permit, and a sample of these hunters are asked for information on numbers of guillemots harvested throughout the hunting season.
+Beginning in 2010, annual estimates of the non-Indigenous guillemot harvest (Brünnich’s as well as common guillemot Uria aalge) which is restricted to the province of Newfoundland and Labrador, Canada, have been collected as part of the National Harvest Survey (Gendron & Smith 2017).
+All guillemot hunters are now required to purchase of a Migratory Game Bird Hunting Permit, and a sample of these hunters are asked for information on numbers of guillemots harvested throughout the hunting season.
 These results are used to estimate total number of guillemot harvested in Newfoundland and Labrador.
 Since both guillemot species are harvested in Canada, the proportion of Brünnich’s guillemot in the harvest is estimated by a separate Species Composition Survey.
 In this survey, a different sample of hunters are asked to participate by mailing in wings of harvested game birds (including guillemots).
 Hunters that agree to participate are sent a set of plastic lined envelopes, with instructions on how to complete the information requested and mail in wings of guillemots that they harvested.
 The species and age of all wings are determined following Wilhelm et al. (2008), i.e. plumage colour, numbers of faded greater secondary coverts and relative length of inner primaries and outer secondaries are used to assess species and age (juvenile or older) of each wing.
 These data provide annual estimates of the proportion of guillemots harvested which were Brünnich’s guillemot, and annual estimates of the proportion of those harvested guillemots that were first winter birds.
 We included data on harvest size and age distribution (total n = 1793 Brünnich’s guillemots) from 2010-2016.
-The mean number of females reported shot during the winter season (September – March) was 29,621 (SD 8956).
+The mean number of females reported shot during the open hunting season, which ranges between1 September – 10 March, but is restricted to 3 ½ months is any one region, was 29,621 (SD 8956).
+Harvest of guillemots by Indigenous peoples in Canada is very small and is not considered here (Priest and Usher 2004).

 Oiling mortality – Canada